Mr-Perfection/tinder-clone/README.md

 # tinder-clone
 Swipe cards like Tinder!
-In this React Native application, I will be demonstrating my understanding with animations in react-native.
+In this React Native application, I will be demonstrating my understanding with animations & gesture system (panResponder) in react-native.

 ### Setup